Model tiers

 Web search (Max only)

-When you use Max tier, the orchestrator can run a web search using the Brave Search API before sending your prompt to the worker.
+When you use Max tier, the orchestrator runs a web search using the Brave Search API before sending your prompt to the worker.
 It fetches the top results, extracts relevant content, and includes it as context.
-The model then generates a response grounded in current web data and cites its sources.
+The model generates a response grounded in current web data and cites its sources.

 This means Max tier can answer questions about recent events, look up current information, and provide sourced responses — something no browser-based tier can do.